Stop Trying to Read Your Spouses Mind

 1. “It hurts my feelings that you would rather spend time with the guys than with me.”

-2. “I feel like you are putting down my ability to be a good father!”
+2. “I feel like you’re putting down my ability to be a good father!”

-3. “I feel like you don’t consider my feelings at times!”
+3. “I feel like you don’t always consider my feelings!”

-Basically, you have said the same things without being accusatory or without being so high and mighty that you insinuate you know what your spouse is thinking.
-Plus, when you approach things verbally like this, your spouse has no reason to be on the defensive and doesn’t feel like they are being attacked.
-After all, you are entitled to YOUR feelings and YOUR thoughts, but you shouldn’t impose them on other people.
+Basically, you’ve said the same things but in a way that isn’t accusatory or presumptuous.
+When you approach things like this, your spouse has no reason to feel defensive and doesn’t feel like they’re being attacked.
+After all, you are entitled to your feelings and your thoughts—but you shouldn’t impose them on others.

-You have to wonder why so many people don’t just ask their spouse what they are thinking.
+You have to wonder why so many people don’t just ask their spouse what they’re thinking.
 “What do you think about me going out with the guys?”
 “What do you think about me going clothes shopping?”
 “What do you think about the way this outfit looks on me?”
-By asking a direct question, like these, that are specific, you are more apt to get a direct answer and be able to pick up on the observational points of conversation that exist between the two of you.
-And you leave room for honesty.
+By asking direct questions like these, which are specific, you’re more likely to get a direct answer and pick up on important conversational cues between the two of you.
+And it leaves room for honesty.

-Additionally, if you are unhappy for any reason in your marriage – you cannot wait for your spouse to read your mind.
-You cannot do passive aggressive things like withhold sex or act irritated and believe that your spouse will know that you are upset about taking the trash out, or that you never get any help around the house.
+Additionally, if you’re unhappy for any reason in your marriage, you can’t wait for your spouse to read your mind.
+You can’t do passive-aggressive things like withhold sex or act irritated and expect your spouse to know you’re upset about the trash or that you never get help around the house.
 For one thing, those things are often unrelated.
-For another, unless you have talked to your spouse about your personal needs, wants, desires and expectations in your marriage – you should assume that they think alternatively to how you do.
+For another, unless you’ve talked to your spouse about your personal needs, wants, desires, and expectations in your marriage, you should assume they think differently than you do.

-Marital expectations often gather up inside up long before we walk down the aisle.
-And marriage is so different from dating because it is mostly then and only then, that people start fishing their own personal belief systems from the depths of their mind to feed on the relationship.
-Since these expectations were likely developed while you were growing up, and subject to your personal environment, there is NO WAY in hell that you can expect or even reason that your spouse (or you) should be able to have a clear vision of one another’s thoughts.
-Not unless you talk about it.
-A lot!
+Marital expectations often build up long before we walk down the aisle.
+And marriage is so different from dating because it is only then—after you’ve committed to the relationship—that people start revealing their personal belief systems.
+Since these expectations were likely formed while you were growing up and shaped by your environment, there is no way that you or your spouse can clearly understand each other’s thoughts—unless you talk about it.
+A lot.

-The sooner you stop trying to read your spouses mind and start communicating with direct conversation, the better off your marriage will be.
-The tough questions can be hard to ask.
-What you might find however, is that the answers to your questions are much better when they come directly from your spouse, rather from your imagination.
+The sooner you stop trying to read your spouse’s mind and start communicating directly, the better off your marriage will be.
+The tough questions can be hard to ask, but what you might find is that the answers to your questions are far more valuable when they come directly from your spouse, rather than from your imagination.

-It is also important to respect the fact that some thoughts are meant to be shared.
+It’s also important to respect the fact that some thoughts are meant to remain private.
 Which is precisely why you weren’t born a mind reader!
-Just like you would not want somebody invading your mind, or acting like they know every thought you have – others will not like it either.
+Just like you wouldn’t want someone invading your mind or acting like they know every thought you have, others won’t like it either.

 Share: